ToolRM: Outcome Reward Models for Tool-Calling Large Language Models

+To train ORMs for function-calling tasks, we require data consisting of user queries, tool catalogs, and the corresponding correct and incorrect tool calls.
+We construct this data by leveraging a diverse set of open-source, permissively licensed language models with function-calling capabilities.
+Specifically, we use publicly available function-calling datasets, which provide user queries, tool catalogs, and ground-truth tool call sequences.
+For each query, we prompt the models to generate tool calls using the tools specified in the dataset.

+The generated tool calls are then compared against the ground-truth sequences.
+Outputs that deviate from the ground truth are retained as incorrect examples, while matching outputs are discarded.
+This procedure enables the collection of data that reflects the natural variability and error patterns of real-world models.
+It captures not only common mistakes but also subtle and complex failure modes that are difficult to anticipate or enumerate manually.

-\paragraph{Training Data:} To create training data for the RM, we select open-source datasets that cover various aspects of function-calling, such as the API-Gen dataset \cite{liu2024apigen} for single-turn interactions, the Schema-Guided Dialogue (SGD) dataset \cite{rastogi2020towards} for multi-turn interactions with tool invocations and responses, and the xlam-irrelevance\footnote{\url{https://huggingface.co/datasets/MadeAgents/xlam-irrelevance-7.5k}} dataset for cases where the system lacks sufficient information to respond to a user query.
+\paragraph{Training Data:} To create training data for the RM, we select open-source datasets that cover various aspects of function-calling, such as the API-Gen dataset \citep{liu2024apigen} for single-turn interactions, the Schema-Guided Dialogue (SGD) dataset \citep{rastogi2020towards} for multi-turn interactions with tool invocations and responses, and the xlam-irrelevance\footnote{\url{https://huggingface.co/datasets/MadeAgents/xlam-irrelevance-7.5k}} dataset for cases where the system lacks sufficient information to respond to a user query.

 Since these datasets are common training datasets and our primary focus is to elicit representative incorrect behavior from the model, we follow \citet{lin2024hammer} and obfuscate the data samples to avoid the model regurgitating its training data.
 We obfuscate the samples by replacing function and parameter names with randomly generated strings and reordering the keys in the function schema.
-Note that this transformation preserves the semantics of the input–output pairs.

-We then use a collection of 11 permissively-licensed, medium-sized, open-weight models to generate the training data.
+We then use a collection of 11 permissively-licensed, open-weight models to generate the training data.
 The pool includes both general-purpose instruction-tuned models with function-calling capabilities and function-calling specific models, with parameter counts ranging from 0.5B to 32B.
-Specifically, we use the IBM Granite 3.3-Instruct \cite{granite2024granite} and Qwen2.5-Instruct series \cite{yang2025qwen3} models along with Granite-20b-function-calling \cite{abdelaziz2024granite}, SmolLM2 \cite{allal2025smollm2}, Mistral-7b-Instruct-v0.3\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}} and Mistral-Nemo-Instruct-2407\footnote{\url{https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407}}.
+Specifically, we use the Qwen2.5-Instruct \citep{qwen2.5} and Granite 3.3-Instruct \citep{granite2024granite} model series, along with Granite-20b-function-calling \citep{abdelaziz2024granite}, SmolLM2 \citep{allal2025smollm2}, Mistral-7b-Instruct-v0.3 and Mistral-Nemo-Instruct-2407.